Challenge 3: Evaluate¶

 -

 These two scores together give you a quick signal on output quality.
 When you see a low coherence score, look at the agent's system prompt structure.
-When you see a low relevance score, look at how the agent uses the tool output and what context it's missing.
+When you see a low fluency score, look at how the agent phrases its output and whether its system prompt encourages clear, well-formed responses.

 Get Started¶